d1koder/T1A2---Cafe_terminal_app/readme.md

 ### Description of App

+The app will open up to a welcome page and display DK COFFEE to the user (Displaying name will be for marketing purposes).
+It then opens up to the selection menu.
+From the choices availble, the user will then proceed to select the type of coffee and all of its options at the users discretion.
+An error message will be displayed throughout the whole app if and when the user inputs a  random entry.
+At the end of the app, the app will display an order summary
 Describe at high level what app will do

 ### What Problem it will Solve and Why